idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     ifThenElse True  t e = t
     ifThenElse False t e = e

-Infinite data Types
+Infinite Data Types
 ===================

 Infinite data types (codata) allow us to define infinite data structures by marking recursive arguments as potentially infinite.
-One example of an infinite type is Stream, which is defined as follows.
+One example of an infinite type is ``Stream``, which is defined as follows:

 .. code-block:: idris